 Lately I have been thinking about the Ashtanga Yoga mantras.
 What do you think about when you transmit opening and closing mantra?
 I asked myself this question a few weeks ago, and I don’t think of any particular picture.
 I definitely do not think of the meaning as it translates in English.
 I think about Sanskrit sound/word shapes–vande gurūṇāṁ caraṇāravinde–and I “feel.”
 Samasthiti (the posture I stand in for opening mantra) is a reverent embodiment for me.
 One that I associate with the ritual nature of Sanskrit mantric sounds.
 Opening Mantra is comfy.
 These sounds have had more practice time than closing mantra, which I’ve only been doing regularly for a few years.
 I speak mantra in a rhythmic way.
 I don’t “chant” mantra unless I’m following a teacher, it’s not my habit.
 My English word for the embodied feeling of the opening mantra is gratitude.
 I feel gratitude for the teachers who have given the practice to their students and to me specifically.
 It’s all of that feeling for a few seconds before Suryanamaskara A.

 The internal body.
-The language used to conceptualize the body is what I’m after.
-For instance, an edited collection I read recently looks the perceptions of internal body organs across cultures.
+How do we translate experience?
+The conceptualization of words and meanings?
+An edited collection I read recently looks the perceptions of internal body organs across cultures.
 In Chinese, for example, 心 xin “heart” is the seat of feeling and thought–the “heart-mind” as understood in English.
 In Persian, the word del “heart-stomach” is used to describe cognitive, emotional, and social experiences that emanate from del as a container of thought, emotion, and desire.
 These cultural models of the heart differ from Western understandings of the same organ.
 The body generates belief based on our linguistic conceptualizations of word-symbol associations and, in turn, influences the way we see and experience the world.
 From our perceptions of “how stuff works,” we develop body habits and practices that shape who we are.
-I have a personal understanding of this based on my own daily practices, of course, but I’m interested in globalization and how deeper understandings of body perception across cultures might nurture conversations about difference.
+I have a personal understanding of this based on my own daily practices, of course, but I’m interested in globalization and how different understandings of the body across cultures might cultivate new perspectives on experience.

 Michel deCerteau writes in The Practice of Everyday Life (1984) “the opacity of body in movement, gesticulating, walking, taking its pleasure constitutes a here to an abroad…a spatial story is in its minimal degree a spoken language…space appears once more as a practiced place” (131) Taking into consideration that knowing always happens from somewhere, that we can’t “know” from no where, how do the movements of our every day inform our correspondence?
 Do we first compose in our bodies before we compose in our speech?
 Or before we compose in our writing?
 What’s the relationship between language and movement?